You feel stuck and know that you want to thrive in midlife.

 STEP 1: Identify the circumstance.
 That’s what the C stands for.
 Circumstances are things that happen in the world that we can’t control.
 Circumstances are neutral.
 They are facts in that they are black and white.
 If 10 people were in a room, all 10 people would agree on the fact.
 Let’s take an example: You went to the gym twice last week.
 That’s a fact.
 Easy to prove.
 It’s neutral.

 STEP 2: Identify your thoughts.
 Circumstances trigger thoughts.
 Thoughts are the second step in the model.
 A thought can be described as a sentence in your mind.
 It’s what you think about a circumstance.
-The thought here is: You suck at exercise.
+The thought here is: I suck at exercise.

 STEP 3: Identify how your thoughts make you feel.
 When you think the thought that, “I suck at exercise,” you feel a feeling.
 That goes in the F line.The feeling may be unmotivated.
 It’s a vibration in your body.